yashjsalian23/breastCancerPrediction/README.md

 # breastCancerPrediction
-A breast cancer prediction model using logistic regression
+A breast cancer prediction model using logistic regression and XGboost